 Bear Allegory

 We value authenticity.
 If we are not authentic to ourselves, we cannot connect as well with others.
-When we are inauthentic, we usually are putting up some form of a facade.
-Some front.
-We are creating a false self; some imaginary other is what we are embodying.
+When we are inauthentic, we usually are putting up some form of a facade, some front.
+We are creating a false self, some imaginary other.
 What is this imaginary other?
-Where does it come from?
-What front do we curate?
 Where do we get the guidelines, the instructions, the steps in creating this front?
 How do we go about deliberately presenting this falsehood?
 Great questions, these are.
 Because these things happen all the time.
-We act based on lies that we are told.
-Those mistruths, the fabrications — those displays of certainty, of reality, of trueness and of nature.
+We act based on lies that we are told — those mistruths, the fabrications, those displays of certainty, of reality, of trueness, and of nature.

-These, my friend, are the guidelines, the blueprints, the scripts and the fabrications of the self.
+These, my friend, are the guidelines, the blueprints, the scripts, and the fabrications of the self.
 The facade, the front.
 It’s like a sheet.
 These lies encroach upon us, lying themselves within our soul, infiltrating us all, though we cannot stop it.
 These lies know that we need them!
 They take advantage of our weakness.
 They fix us up, patch up our flaws, our vulnerability.
-They know us, they know us.
+They know us.
 They know us too well, these lies.
 They know our confusion, our worry.
 They, too, know that this world is nothing but a mystery.
-An ominous mystery waiting to be solved.
-They know this mystery is daunting.
-Daunting indeed.
+An ominous, daunting mystery waiting to be solved.

 I am light, and free now.
 I’d wish to stay here.
 Maybe this, what I’ve just said, isn’t me talking to you.
 Maybe ignore it all– if you were even listening, I am not sure.
 And frankly, I don’t care.
 All of this is to say, I am still very much angry at you!
 How dare you!
-You very much misguided me, and for that I’ll never forgive you.
-You saw in me my weakness, that’s all I can elaborate with, and pounced.
+You very much misguided me, and for that, I’ll never forgive you.
+You saw in me my weakness — that’s all I can elaborate with — and pounced.
 You pounced on that.
 You very much did.
 I need not be pounced on, I need not be taken.
 I need not be encroached upon.
 Leave me be, I declare.
 Had you let me be, I would have much preferred.
-I would have much preferred you to have simply – it’s very simple, I must say – leave me be.
-I would have been much better off without you clouding me.
-Misguiding me.
 Now I know what life could’ve always been without you, I grieve that life.
 It was taken without consent, awareness, consciousness – taken from me!
-How could I have been so stupid, I dare say.
-Though I relinquish this claim.
-In doing so, I free myself.
-Instead, I now say, how dare you?
-I may never stop saying this.

 Did I seem all too weak for you?
 Vulnerable, in a frenzy so much as losing control of myself?
 Was I much too perturbed?
 Could I not merely look at the trees, look at the stars, feel the sun’s warmth?
 I must ask.
 Did it become too much, this world?
 Could I not bear the trees, stars, the sun’s warmth?
 I suppose not.
 Was it too much for me, the creatures near?
 I do love the sight of deer, bears, and foxes.
 They delight me so much.
 Tell me, what caused you to do it?
 Did the world maybe deem itself, dare I say, too large, too incomprehensible?
 I must know.
 Did the world offer up too much of its beauties?
-Did the trees, the stars, the sun and even the creatures, declare themselves as a sort of threat?
+Did the trees, the stars, the sun, and even the creatures declare themselves as a sort of threat?
 I must know.
-Did I go hungry for too long?
-What was it, what was it?
-What, tell me, was the motivation, the reason, the spur, the impulse, the drive.
+What, tell me, was the motivation, the reason, the spur, the impulse, the drive?

-“You must rest,” said the voice.
-The bear was feeling tired, but she responded, “We must find fish.”
+“You must rest,” said a voice to Mama bear.
+She was feeling tired, but she responded, “We must find fish.”
+She then looks to her cub and says, “A bit more to go.”

 Though Mama is not listening, the cub does.
 “The voice, the voice,” he thinks to himself.
 He knows what must be done.
 Sticks, twigs, and pines, he begins to gather.
 Mama joins in now.
 Together, a perfect hut they form.
 Without a word, inside they go.
 Without a word, Mama’s eyes shut.
 Without a word, they rest.

 This, I come to find, is like you and me.
 Lie, are you still there?
 Please stay with me.
-I know I may seem to hate you.
-I may despise you, you may no longer be in my life.
-Was that you, you there, in the story?
+I know I may seem to hate you, I may seem to despise you.
+Was that you there in the story?

 I am starting to think that you are a different type of voice.
-That voice, the voice with Mama, I am starting to think, is not like you after all.
-This voice for certain knew.
-Either rest or die — this it knew.
-It pleaded.
+The voice with Mama and the cub, I am starting to think, is not like you after all.
+This voice for certain knew — either rest or die.
+It knew for certain the bears’ conditions and then it pleaded.
 It announced.
 It was a lot stronger than you.
 You, I am starting to think, have something different.
 You, I am starting to think, are weak.

 You don’t know me.
 You think you know me.
 You think.
 What’s best, you are not sure.
 You don’t plead or announce.
 You are not as strong because you are not quite certain.
 You guess, you attempt.
 If a person listens, you, then, are successful.
 It is then and only then that you are deemed strong.